EPA - West Africa

 - Check the rules of origin applying to your specific product in the My Trade Assistant search form

 - Consult your customs authorities.

-Tolerances included in the Pacific EPA are more lenient than the usual ones.
+Tolerances included in the West Africa EPA are more lenient than the usual ones.
 They mount to 15% in ex-work price of the final product, instead of 10% foreseen in most of the EU's agreements.
 For textile and clothing, specific tolerances apply.

 - Bilateral cumulation with the EU

 - Diagonal and Full cumulation with OCTs and ACP countries, under certain conditions.

 - Cumulation with neighboring developing countries, under certain conditions.